abhishekarya1/Hash-Define-myNotes/content/java/conc.md

         .collect(Collectors.toList());
 }

-// this hangs every other method in execution using parallel streams if no other thread is avaialble in the pool
+// this hangs (blocks) every other method in execution using parallel streams if another thread isn't available in the pool
 // not only "companies" stream, but any parallel stream part of the code flow!
 ```